karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 apiVersion: apiserver.config.k8s.io/v1
 kind: EncryptionConfiguration
 resources:
-  - resources:
+  - resources:		# choose which services need to be encrypted with etcd. like secrets/configmaps/other.
       - secrets
-      - configmaps
-      - pandas.awesome.bears.example
     providers:
       - aescbc:
           keys: